RaissaFondjo/MechaCar_Statistical_Analysis/README.md

 2. The p-Value for this model, p-Value: 5.35e-11, is much smaller than the assumed significance level of 0.05%.
 This indicates there is sufficient evidence to reject our null hypothesis, which further indcates that the slope of this linear model is not zero.

 3. This linear model has an r-squared value of 0.7149, which means that approximately 71% of all mpg predictions will be determined by this model.
 Relatively speaking, his multiple regression model does predict mpg of MechaCar prototypes effectively.

+## Summary Statistics on Suspension Coils
+This is a short summary using a screenshot from the total_summary and lot_summary dataframes, and address the following question:
+* The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?